Max Kepler Player Props: Twins vs. Tigers

 Max Kepler At The Plate

-- Kepler has five doubles, seven home runs and 12 walks while batting .192.
+- Kepler is batting .192 with five doubles, seven home runs and 12 walks.

-- He has hit a long ball in 16.3% of his games this year, and 4.3% of his plate appearances.
+- In 16.3% of his games this season, he has hit a long ball, and 4.3% of his trips to the dish.

 - In 13 games this season (30.2%), Kepler has picked up an RBI, and in four of those games (9.3%) he had more than one.
 He has also driven home three or more of his team's runs in one contest.